offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 last_tallies_checkpoint_n: 3
 ```

-To determine the value of `last_tallies` at some index which is empty, simply tally `last` symbols upwards until reaching an index where `last_tallies` has a value, then add the tallies together.
-For example, to compute `last_tallies[5]`, ...
+To determine the value of an empty `last_tallies` entry, simply tally `last` symbols upwards until reaching a non-empty `last_tallies` entry, then add the tallies together.
+For example, to compute `last_tallies[5]` in the example above, ...

 1. add symbol in `last[5]` to the tally: {a: 1},
 2. add symbol in `last[4]` to the tally: {¶: 1, a: 1},